 Step-By-Step Guide to Potting Up And Caring For Your Marsh Plant

 Each plant variety you order from us will arrive wrapped in damp paper and packed in a plastic bag or tub with an identifying label.
 Unpack your plant as soon as possible after arrival by cutting off the plastic outer covering, carefully easing the plant out, and removing the paper (taking care to keep the right label with the right plant).

 Plants that have arrived bare root should ideally be planted up immediately.
 If this is not possible, they should still be unwrapped and placed in a bucket of water in a cool but frost-free place out of direct sunlight.
 Plants that have arrived in pots do not need any special care, but do ensure they don't dry out (you may want to stand them in a tray of water while you decide what to do with them).

-Plants that have arrived in pots can be placed straight into your garden in the pot they came in if you wish, but we would recommend that you pot them on as soon as you conveniently can in order to get the best result.
-The pots we grow and send them in are too small for the plants in the long term.
+Plants that have arrived in pots can be placed straight into your garden in the pot they came in if you wish, but in most cases we would recommend that you pot them on as soon as you conveniently can in order to get the best result.
+The pots we grow and send them in are generally too small for the plants in the long term.
 When you do pot them on, ease off the existing pot.
 If this is difficult, you may find it easier if you snip the pot down the sides with scissors to open it up, and then take it off like that.
 Be careful if doing this – cut pot edges are surprisingly sharp.
 Discarded plant pots can be used for something else or put in the general rubbish bin.